classicvalues/Notifications/README.md

 }
 ```

-After making all the changes, merge the updated `notifications.json` into the `latest` branch.
-RedisInsight checks new notifications on the application start-up or each 1 hour (at '00) if the application is not closed.
+When all the changes are made, merge the updated `notifications.json` into the `main` branch.
+After double-checking the changes in the `main` branch, merge them to the `latest` bracnch.
+RedisInsight checks new notifications from the `latest` branch on the application start-up or each 1 hour (at '00) if the application is not closed.
 When changes are captured, RedisInsight will display the notification.

 ![New Notification](docs/new_notification.png)